 2.4.1 - Please try to ensure that your game is at least attempting to be an entertaining and productive contribution to the website.
 Games with little gameplay, lack of effort, or games made intentionally bad for the purpose of a joke are not allowed.
 When a game is bad on purpose, it's usually not fun for anyone, and your attempts at comedy will most likely come off as obnoxious.

 2.4.2 - Games that lack in proper instructions to play will also likely be declined.
 If we can't figure out how to play your game, we can't accept it.

 2.4.3 - Your game should be possible to complete, and not just a level you can only walk halfway through.

 2.4.4 - Demos (or yet to be completed games) must contain at least one full-length level for a developed engine and at least two for a more basic one.

 2.5 - No engine clones!
 This is an extension of our "general effort" policy.
-For example: A game made with Hello Mario Engine with little to no graphic changes and rushed level edits.
-If your game is an edit of an existing engine that you didn't make and does nothing substantial to the engine's features/presentation/etc., we will absolutely not accept it.
-Using a pre-existing engine is totally fine, but lazy engine edits are low effort and not worth preserving on the site.
+For example, a game made with Hello Mario Engine with little to no graphical changes and no additional code will most likely be declined.
+Basically, if your game is an edit of an existing premade fangame engine that you didn't make, and does not do anything substantial to change the engine's features/presentation/etc., we will not accept it.
+Using a pre-existing engine is totally fine, but lazy engine edits are not worth preserving on the site.